Expert panel calls for sweeping election security measures

 Roughly one in five U.S. voters cast ballots on such electronic machines in 2016.
 While some states have scrambled to replace them ahead of November’s midterm elections, 13 continue to rely fully or partially on them.

-The panel also calls for all states to adopt a type of postelection audit that employs statistical analysis of ballots prior to results certification.
-Such “risk-limiting” audits are designed to spot voting fraud or other problems.
+The panel also calls for all states to adopt a type of post-election audit that employs statistical analysis of ballots prior to results certification.
+Such “risk-limiting” audits are designed to uncover miscounts and vote tampering.
 Currently only three states mandate them.

 The report’s release comes barely a week after a major piece of election security legislation was blocked in the Senate Rules Committee by GOP leaders.
 As originally written , the bipartisan Secure Elections Act would have satisfied the paper ballot and risk-limiting audit requirements.
 But those aspects have been watered down.